adamluzsi/database_patcher.rb/README.md

 	Command: initialize
 	aliases: init, setup
-	Description: this wil create initial directory and the default installed_patches table in the database
+	Description: this will create initial directory and the default installed_patches table in the database

 	Command: apply_pending_patches
 	aliases: apply, up